6. Quit smoking

 If you find you need support beyond your family and friends, consider joining a support group.
 This may put you in touch with people who can give you an emotional or morale boost and who can offer practical tips to cope with your condition.

 May 30, 2015

 See more In-depth

-- Your guide to lowering blood pressure with DASH.
-National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/public/heart/hbp/dash/.
-Accessed June 13, 2012.
+- Your guide to lowering your blood pressure with DASH.
+National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/resources/heart/hbp-dash-how-to.
+Accessed May 11, 2015.

 - Home blood pressure monitoring.
 American Heart Association. http://www.heart.org/HEARTORG/Conditions/HighBloodPressure/SymptomsDiagnosisMonitoringofHighBloodPressure/Home-Blood-Pressure-Monitoring_UCM_301874_Article.jsp.
-Accessed June 13, 2012.
+Accessed April 3, 2015.

 - Barbara Woodward Lips Patient Education Center.
 Measuring your blood pressure at home.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2003.

 - Keeping high blood pressure under control.
 American Heart Association. http://www.heart.org/HEARTORG/Conditions/HighBloodPressure/PreventionTreatmentofHighBloodPressure/Keeping-High-Blood-Pressure-Under-Control_UCM_460131_Article.jsp.
 Accessed May 12, 2015.

 - Tips to sticking with lifestyle changes.
 American Heart Association. http://www.heart.org/HEARTORG/Conditions/Cholesterol/PreventionandTreatmentofofHighCholesterol/Tips-to-Sticking-with-Lifestyle-Changes_UCM_434366_Article.jsp.
 Accessed May 12, 2015.